-According to Article 1(2) of REMIT, the Regulation applies to trading in wholesale energy products, whilst Articles 3 and 5 of this Regulation shall not apply to wholesale energy products which are financial instruments and to which Article 9 of Directive 2003/6/EC of the European Parliament and of the Council of 28 January 2003 (market abuse directive - MAD) applies3.
-In addition, Article 1(2) of REMIT provides that the Regulation is without prejudice to the MAD4 and Directive 2004/39/EC of the European Parliament and of the Council of 21 April 2004 on markets in financial instruments (MiFID)5, as well as to the application of European competition law to the practices covered by REMIT.
+According to Article 1(2) of REMIT, the Regulation applies to trading in wholesale energy products.
+According to the same Article, Articles 3 and 5 of REMIT shall not apply to wholesale energy products which are financial instruments and to which Article 9 of Directive 2003/6/E (and as of the 3 July 2016, Article 2 of MAR^{3,4}) applies5.